Social shopping: Social media meets eCommerce.

 Besides, mobile isn’t going anywhere.
 If we don’t design our stores to be mobile-friendly, we’ll lose out on a lot of traffic and fall behind the competition.

-I’ll leave you with one last stat in case you need an extra push: Multichannel shoppers not only shop more often but spend over three times more than single-channel shoppers.
+I’ll leave you with one last stat in case you need an extra push: Multichannel shoppers not only shop more often but also spend 15% more per purchase than those who shop just on one channel.
 That can’t be ignored.

 As technology gets smaller and less expensive, and mobile data and internet access becomes cheaper, people will continue to be even more connected.
 Social media has become an integral part of the modern person’s life.